 - Show them the chewing motion, so they can imitate it.

 There is no specific age or time you are meant to start feeding solid to your baby but to enable your baby to avoid the many issues that come with feeding, you can switch to finger foods while they get comfortable trying out more regular food.

 It is best that pureed food is phased out and solid is introduced as soon as your baby can move food from the front of the mouth to swallow it.

-Lastly, it will require lots of patience to move your child from pureed food to regular food, as toddlers can be quite willful.
+Lastly, moving your child from pureed food to regular food will require lots of patience, as toddlers can be quite willful.
 You need to put in the work and offer them a more balanced diet that consists of solid foods and not just convenient foods.